programble/letterwang/README.md

 ## Rules

-Two players are paired randomly and cannot communicate during gameplay.
+Two players take turns adding letters to the end of the letter stream.
-Players take turns adding letters to the end of the letter stream.
 Each time a player adds a letter that causes a word to be spelled at the end of the stream, they are awarded points corresponding to the length of the word spelled.

 ### Example